Industrial-static/Industrial-Strength-Marketing/src/content/insights/resources.md

     active: "1"
 description: Have an idea for our next marketing guide?
 Contact us now and let us know!Why do we use it?
-button_text: SEND US A MESSAGEWhy do we use it?
+button_text: SEND US A MESSAGE Why do we use it?
 button_url: https://industrialstrengthmarketing.com/contact/
 show_in_menu: "false"
 title: Resources